Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 We could imagine that, some tropical zones where ITCZ migrates through annually, will experience seasonal precipitation change.
 On the other hand, since the heat capacity of the continent is small compared with that of the upper ocean, the amplitude of the annual cycle in land surface temperatures is far greater than that occurring in tropical sea surface temperature.
 Therefore, these zones can also experience seasonal reverse of dominant wind direction.
 Such seasonal changes in atmospheric circulation and precipitation are called monsoon.

 <span id='F8'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/surface_layer_temperature_wind_field_1850_1980.png?raw=true)
 		Fig. 8 Mean sea surface temperature distribution map with wind velocity vector superposed.
+The direction and length of arrows demonstrate the wind direction and velocity.

 During the winter phase of the monsoon, there is a low-level flow of dry, cool air from the cold continent to warmer ocean, and precipitation over the land is light.
 During summer, there is a flow of atmospheric moisture from the tropical ocean to the warmer land, where the upward motion of the heated air produces the heavy rains of the monsoon season ([Fig. 9](#F9)).
 The Asian-Australian monsoon system is the most dominant monsoon circulation of the earth, where the summer-winter precipitation difference can reach more than 300 cm/year and monsoon areas extend furthest northward in east Asia (to around 30°N) .
 Such monsoon-type circulations also occur over west Africa and portions of Mexico and Central America.
 It’s also interesting to note that similar but less pronounced precipitation oscillation can also be observed in tropical ocean areas, which are far from the continents.

 <span id='F9'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/seasonal_prect_ave_plus_wind_field_1850_1980.png?raw=true)
 		Fig. 9 Geographic and zonal distribution of mean precipitation for the boreal summer (JJA) and winter (DJF).
+JJA and DJF stands for June, July, August and December, January, February respectively.

 ####  Indo-Pacific warm pool
 Another noteworthy area is the western tropical pacific, where the annual mean sea surface temperature in highest 			(>28°C, [Fig. 8](#F8)).
 This area is called  Indo-Pacific warm pool.
 Intensive precipitation and evaporation also take 	place here.
 Since these hydrologic processes are accompanied with large amount of energy transfer, the warm pool zone is an important source to drive the atmospheric circulation and thereby the water cycle as well.

 ### Regional P/E difference
 In the meridional direction, evaporation exceeds precipitation in the belt from 15 to 40 degrees of latitude, and these regions export water vapor to be condensed in the latitudes where the precipitation maxima occur.
+The Indo-Pacific warm pool is the region which receives the largest freshwater input from the atmosphere annualy (more than 250 cm/year).
 This P/E difference distribution implies the net transport of water vapor in the atmosphere from the subtropics to the equatorial and high latitude zones.
 A return flow in the oceans or rivers carries water back toward the subtropics.
 <span id='F10'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/prect_minus_evap_ave_1850_1980.png?raw=true)
 		Fig. 10 Global and zonal distribution of annual P/E difference in modern world.